csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

    allas-conf
    ```

-7. The first command `csc-projects` lists your projects.
-The second command `module load allas` loads the Allas tools in your use.
-The third command `allas-conf` sets up the connection to Allas: it will ask for your CSC password, and then you need to select which project you want to use (by typing the number of the project, for example `2`).
-If you don't see a project here, please return to [CSC account and project](credentials.md) tutorial and see that you have a project with access to Allas service.
-Please note, that it can take up to 1h after accepting the terms of use before the service is in use.
+   1. The first command `csc-projects` lists your projects.
+   2. The second command `module load allas` loads the Allas tools in your use.
+   3. The third command `allas-conf` sets up the connection to Allas: it will ask for your CSC password, and then you need to select which project you want to use (by typing the number of the project, for example `2`).
+      * If you don't see a project here, please return to [CSC account and project](credentials.md) tutorial and ensure that you have a project with access to Allas service.
+Please note that it can take up to an hour after accepting the terms of use before the service is in use.

-### Remote graphics
+## Remote graphics

 💬 Remote graphics may not work by default.
 Try the [Puhti web interface](https://docs.csc.fi/computing/webinterface/) for running graphical applications.

-Another option is to enable X11-tunneling as follows.
+💬 Another option is to enable X11-tunneling as follows.

-#### On Linux/macOS
+### On Linux and macOS

 1. Add X11-tunneling to your SSH connection by adding `-X` or `-Y` to your `ssh` command like this (replace `cscusername` with your CSC username):